-The Reef’s forum is located at https://forum.thereef.brussels or The Reef - Edgeryders, and uses a forum application called Discourse.
+The Reef’s forum is located at https://forum.thereef.brussels or https://edgeryders.eu/c/the-reef/420, and uses a forum application called Discourse.
 The Edgeryders Discourse has its own (quite good) documentation, covering everything from creating accounts to how to post.

 First of all, we need some vocabulary to understand how to work with notifications.

 - Categories is the name used in Discourse for forums.
-For example, #the-reef is a top level category in Edgeryders. #the-reef:the-reef-documentation is a subcategory of #the-reef.
+For example, The Reef is a top level category in Edgeryders.
+The Reef Documentation is a subcategory of The Reef.
 A category usually contains many topics.

 - Topics are what most forums call threads.
 They consists of an opening post, followed by many replies.